1846689910/schoolproject/concises/my-ec/my-ec-log.md

   // But keep transforming modules to commonjs when not in production mode so tests
   // can continue to stub ES modules.
   //
-  ["@babel/preset-env", { modules: isProduction ? "auto" : "commonjs", loose: true, targets }],
+  ["@babel/preset-env", { modules: isProduction ? "auto" : "commonjs", loose: true, targets, ...useBuiltIns }],
   enableTypeScript && "@babel/preset-typescript",
   "@babel/preset-react"
 ];